 If you drive in Texas, you must show that you can pay for accidents you cause.
 Most Texas drivers do this by buying auto liability insurance.
-Texas law requires minimum coverage of $25,000 per injured person, up to a total of $50,000 for everyone hurt in an accident, and $25,000 for property damage.
+Texas law requires minimum coverage of $30,000 per injured person, up to a total of $60,000 for everyone hurt in an accident, and $25,000 for property damage.
 This basic coverage is called 25/50/25 coverage.
-Effective January 1st, 2011 the state limits will increase to 30/60/25.
 However, basic coverage might not be enough if you are held liable for an accident.
 You should consider buying more than the basic limits.
 When you buy an auto policy, your insurance company will send you a proof-of-insurance card.
 You will have to show proof of insurance when you

 Texas law provides severe penalties for violating the stateīs financial responsibility laws.
 A first conviction will result in a fine between $175 and $350.
 Subsequent convictions could result in fines of $350 to $1,000, suspension of your driverīs license, and impoundment of your automobile. for more info please visit: TexasSure.